 When making the standoffs to support the Circuit Playground Express, you need to make holes in the standoff for bolts to thread into.
 You should make the holes 0.5mm diameter larger than the bolt.
 This will provide a tight enough fit for the bolts to thread in.
 The holes in the Circuit Playground are just over 3mm, so a 3.5mm hole is as large as you should get.

-Once you’re happy with your model export it as a .stl file and use a slicing program like Cura to print it!
+Once you’re happy with your model export it as a .stl file and use a slicing program like Cura to Slice and print it!
 If you would like us to 3D print your model for you, head over to our Services section for 3D printing.
 All we need to print is the .stl file.

 Wire It Up!